jmorrell/backbone.obscura/README.md

 * Ability to add and remove multiple filters
 * Easy to use with Browserify, but also easy to throw into an AMD project

-If this library doesn't meet your needs, maybe one of the following list will:
+If this library doesn't meet your needs, maybe one of the following will:

 * [Backbone.Projections](https://github.com/andreypopp/backbone.projections)
 * [backbone.collectionsubset](https://github.com/anthonyshort/backbone.collectionsubset)